RegularCookiez/noyacode-26-forensics-workshop-challs/Z Bit/solution.md

 To append this binary string, you can of course do it manually, though it would take quite long.

-I would either suggest you use AI to automatically do it, or even code a basic script to extract the binary.
+I would either suggest you prompt AI to automatically do it, or even code a basic script to extract the binary.

 Below is a sample Python script I coded to extract the LSBs from the binary and append them to form a new binary string: